Owen Miller Player Props: Brewers vs. Giants

-Owen Miller -- with a slugging percentage of .737 in his past 10 games, including seven extra-base hits -- will be in action for the Milwaukee Brewers versus the San Francisco Giants, with Scott Alexander on the hill, on May 25 at 7:40 PM ET.
+Owen Miller -- with a slugging percentage of .684 in his past 10 games, including six extra-base hits -- will be in action for the Milwaukee Brewers versus the San Francisco Giants, with Alex Wood on the hill, on May 26 at 8:10 PM ET.

-In his most recent game, he notched a home run while going 1-for-3 against the Astros.
+In his previous game he had a hitless showing (0-for-4) against the Giants.

 Owen Miller Game Info & Props vs. the Giants